 When all these things add up, you get a vibrant picture quality with vivid details in the shadows and highlights of the image with deep black colors.

-Finally, the BenQ EW277HDR VA panel monitor has 178-degree wide viewing angles which ensure no prominent changes in brightness, contrast, and color when the image is viewed from skewed angles.
+Finally, the BenQ EW277HDR VA panel monitor has 178-degree wide viewing angles, which ensure no noticeable changes in brightness, contrast, and color when the image is viewed from skewed angles.

-Moving on, the BenQ EW277HDR input lag performance is impressive with only ~4ms of delay at 60Hz.
+Moving on, the BenQ EW277HDR input lag performance is impressive, with only ~10ms of delay at 60Hz.

-The response time speed also amounts to 4ms which is the time pixels take to change from one color (or shade of gray) to another.
+The response time speed amounts to 4ms, which is the time pixels take to change from one color (or shade of gray) to another.

 Overall, there isn’t any particularly noticeable ghosting or trailing visible with fast-moving objects, though there’s some minor smearing when the dark pixels are dominating on the screen.

-Regardless, the monitor is perfect for gaming on Xbox One S/X, PS4/Pro, and PC, especially if you’re playing HDR-compatible video games.
+Regardless, the monitor is perfect for gaming on Xbox One, PS4, and PC, especially if you’re playing HDR-compatible video games.

 The BenQ EW277HDR has the same features that are present in some of the previous BenQ monitors, such as ‘Super Resolution’ and ‘Smart Focus’.

 The former lowers pixel density of low-resolution content while the latter allows you to brighten up a selected area on the screen for better focus and fewer distractions.

 Additionally, the monitor offers the exclusive Brightness Intelligence Plus technology that automatically detects ambient lighting via the integrated sensor and adjusts the screen brightness and color temperature accordingly (click on the image above for a demonstration).

 There are several different sensitivity levels and working modes.
-For instance, the brightness can gradually increase or decrease as you work long into night.
+For instance, the brightness can gradually increase or decrease as you work long into the night.

 In addition to the flicker-free screen and four different low blue light levels (MultiMedia, Web-Surfing, Reading, Office), you can use the BenQ EW277HDR display for as long as you’d like without worrying about eye strain.